kupehtci/DOCUMENTATION/AWS/IAM/AWS - IAM.md

 ### AWS IAM

-IAM is an AWS web service that helps you to securely grant access control to AWS resources.
+IAM is an AWS web service that helps you to securely grant [[Access Control|access control]] to AWS resources.

 Use the IAM to control who is authenticated (Sign in) and authorized (has permissions) to use some resources.